 Managed IT Services Deliver Security Results to Healthcare Organizations

 But when it breaks down the cost of cyberattacks into individual industries, healthcare stands out as the most expensive.
 The average per-record cost of a data breach in the healthcare industry is $408.
-The handbook recommends enlisting professional IT security vendors for help protecting healthcare systems against advanced threats like ransomware and compromised digital medical devices.
+The handbook recommends enlisting professional IT security vendors to help protect healthcare systems against advanced threats like ransomware and compromised digital medical devices.

 Ransomware and unauthorized medical device management are just two examples of threats that healthcare operators need to protect against.
 Cybercriminals recognize the vulnerabilities that healthcare organizations typically have: